 For the musical “Prince of Broadway,” a celebration of the career of his mentor Harold Prince, Jason was the musical supervisor and arranger.
 Other New York credits as conductor and arranger include “Urban Cowboy the Musical” on Broadway; “Dinah Was,” off-Broadway and on national tour; “When Pigs Fly” off-Broadway; William Finn’s “A New Brain” at Lincoln Center Theater; the 1992 tribute to Stephen Sondheim at Carnegie Hall (recorded by RCA Victor); Yoko Ono’s “New York Rock,” at the WPA Theatre; and Michael John LaChiusa’s “The Petrified Prince” at the Public Theatre.
 Jason orchestrated Andrew Lippa’s “john and jen,” Off-Broadway at Lamb’s Theatre.
 Additionally, Jason served as the orchestrator and arranger of Charles Strouse and Lee Adams’s score for a proposed musical of “Star Wars.”
 Jason has conducted and created arrangements and orchestrations for Liza Minnelli, John Pizzarelli, and Michael Feinstein, among many others.

 Jason studied composition at the Eastman School of Music in Rochester, N.Y., with Samuel Adler, Christopher Rouse, and Joseph Schwantner.
-He now divides his time between Los Angeles, California and Spoleto, Italy.
-Jason is a proud member of the Dramatist’s Guild and the American Federation of Musicians Local 802.
+He lives with his wife, composer Georgia Stitt, and their daughters in New York City.
+Jason is a proud member of the Dramatists Guild and the American Federation of Musicians Local 802.
 Visit him on the web at www.jasonrobertbrown.com.